How You Can Apply for the Federal Pell Grant for Free

-How can I use my Pell Grant?
+What can I use my federal Pell Grant funds on?

 Use your Pell Grant to pay for qualified educational expenses, such as:

-- College fees, such as computer labs, libraries, health centers, and athletic facilities
+College fees, such as computer labs, libraries, health centers, and athletic facilities

-- Room and board
+Room and board

-- Costs for dependent-care expenses, such as daycare, if you have dependents
+Costs for dependent-care expenses, such as daycare, if you have dependents

-- Your withdrawal from the degree program that qualified you for the grant.
+You withdraw from the degree program that qualified you for the grant.

-- Your enrollment status changes in a way that reduces your eligibility (i.e., your full-time enrollment becomes part-time.)
+Your enrollment status changes in a way that reduces your eligibility (i.e., your full-time enrollment becomes part-time.)

-- You did not fulfill the obligations of your TEACH Grant service.
+You did not fulfill the obligations of your TEACH Grant service.

 Learn more about securing college funding with Nitro